bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ## Interface

-The interface handles the distribution, executiion, storage, verification and publishing of jobs
+The interface handles the distribution, executiion, storage, verification and publishing of jobs.

 - [Transport](#transport)
 - [Executor](#executor)